-Doctor of Physical Therapy — 3 year graduate DPT program, DPT
+Doctor of Physical Therapy — 3-year graduate DPT program, Doctorate

 The Doctor of Physical Therapy (DPT) graduate program will prepare you to enter the field of practice as knowledgeable and skilled expert in the treatment of movement dysfunction.

 This 3-year DPT graduate program is for students who have already earned a 4-year bachelor's degree.

 - First year cadaver anatomy: 3-course series in cadaver anatomy taught by regions of the body across the entire first year of the program, and directly integrated with our courses in kinesiology, pathophysiology, biomechanics, and musculoskeletal physical therapy

 - State-of-the-art simulation center and service-learning community outreach experiences: Didactic coursework is integrated with practical case-based application in our 4-course Clinical Reasoning series